kids encyclopedia robot

 At the 2016 Olympics, he defended his Olympics heavyweight title, defeating Hisayoshi Harasawa in the final.

 In his career, Riner was only defeated nine times in elite international championships.
 He lost to Brayson and Tölzer in 2006, to Bianchessi and Rybak in 2007 and to Muneta and Grim Vuijsters in 2008.
 He lost to Abdullo Tangriev in the third round of the 2008 Summer Olympics, before obtaining the bronze medal, and on 13 September 2010 he lost the openweight title at the 2010 World Judo Championships in Tokyo to Daiki Kamikawa, his last defeat before a series of 154 victories.
-After almost 10 years, he lost in the third round of the Paris Grand Slam against world number 2 Kokoro Kageura.
+After almost 10 years, he lost in the third round of the Paris Grand Slam against World No. 2 Kokoro Kageura.

 In 2021, he won the gold medal in his event at the 2021 Judo World Masters held in Doha, Qatar.